1998v7/ProbSurgery/README.md

 ### Python Environment
 See the file: "_**environment.yaml**_"
-You can rebuild this python environment in you machine via this cammond.
+You can rebuild this python environment in your machine via this command.
 <pre> conda env create -f environment.yaml </pre>